-This booklet has all the essential parts of both the SEND Information Report and SEND Policy but we also have an SEND policy.
+We use a single document so that it is easier to find out about our SEND work.
+This booklet has all the essential parts of both the SEND Information Report and SEND Policy.

 Evaluating our SEND Policy

 The SENDCo and other school leaders have five key ways to check how well our SEND policy is working: